 - Review medical history and look for conditions or risk factors

 - Take an x-ray to see whether there is any bone loss

 - Refer you to a periodontist, an expert in the diagnosis and treatment of gum disease and may provide you with treatment options that are not offered by your dentist.

-The main goal of treatment is to control the infection.
+The main goal of treatment for diuretics is to control the infection.
 The number and types of treatment will vary, depending on the extent of the gum disease.
 Any type of treatment requires that the patient keep up good daily care at home.
 The dentist may recommend changing certain behaviors, such as quitting smoking, as a way to improve your treatment results.

 Good oral hygiene